-As at 30 June 2020, the Group's goodwill amounted to approximately \$6,003,000 which arose from acquisitions during the financial year.
+As at 30 June 2021, the Group's goodwill amounted to \$6,473,076.

 In accordance with SFRS(I) 1-36 Impairment of Assets, the Group is required to test goodwill for impairment annually, or more frequently if there are indicators that goodwill may be impaired.